idealius/transpose_covid_timeseries/readme.md

 5. Files saved with their original filenames with '_t' suffix

 ### FAQ:
-1. What do the different levels of Contract Tracing mean? (-1,0,1,2)
+Q. What do the different levels of Contract Tracing mean? (-1,0,1,2)

+A.

 -1 : No data